Mspawan/BookStore_FullStack_fork/README.md

 * Run `docker-compose up` command.
 This will automatically build necessary docker images and run multi-container based on those images.
 You will see the logs in your terminal / command line window.
 If you do not want to occupy your current terminal / command line window, run this command in detached mode instead: `docker-compose up -d`.
-This procedure might take a little while on first startup since docker will be downloading all required images;
+This procedure might take a little while on first startup since docker will be downloading all required images.

 If startup goes successfully - application will be up and running on port 5173 and will be accessible through